 Note how each emoji pairs with the text that it’s describing, adding a little ‘wink’ to your captions.
 If your post caption ideas don’t lend themselves to specific emoji representations, you can use a series of checkmarks or shapes with a similar effect.

-As you’ve likely noticed, the last few tips geared toward helping you get more pop out of longer posts, or microblogging.
+As you’ve likely noticed, the last few tips are geared toward helping you get more pop out of longer posts, or microblogging.
 While we are a fan of short captions (see tip #2), there is a time and a place for long-form captions.
 Instagram allows 2,220 characters for each caption, which works out to be around 330 words, more or less.

 If you choose the microblogging technique for your captions, consider using one of these formats to keep your audience engaged: